-In 2023 there were 12 women deployed in NATO operations, which equals to 8.8% of total number of Latvian soldiers serving in NATO operations.
+In 2024 there were 8 women deployed in international operations, which equals to 5.7% of total number of Latvian soldiers serving in international operations.

-2023
+2024

 Rank Number

-OF-2 1
+OF-0 1

-OF-1 1
+OR-7 1

-OR-7 2
+OR-6 1

-OR-4 1
+OR-5 1

-OR-3 6
+OR-4 2

-OR-2 1
+OR-3 2

-3. Democratic oversight of Security Forces and WPS
+3. Democratic oversight of Security Forces and WPS?

 Latvia's National Action Plan for the term of 2020-2025 determines the reporting mechanism.
-The Ministry of Foreign Affairs has to submit to the Cabinet of Ministers a mid-term evaluation of the implementation by the end of 2024 and a general evaluation of the implementation and impact of the plan in 2026.
+The Ministry of Foreign Affairs has submitted to the Cabinet of Ministers a mid-term evaluation of the implementation at the end of 2024 and will submit a general evaluation of the implementation and impact of the plan in 2026.